dvajs/dva/docs/guide/develop-complex-spa.md

 So, we can also use the take operation in dva to listen for actions.

-## Multitasking scheduling
+## Multitasking Scheduling

 In the previous section, we mentioned the serial execution of multiple tasks.
-This is the most common multi-tasking implementation in the business, just one yield call.
+This is the most common multi-tasking implementation in the business, just one `yield` call.

 Sometimes, we may want multiple tasks to be executed in other ways, such as: